Financial regulation, pension investment, and economic growth

 What is the interaction between real interest rates and economic growth?
 This paper introduces a model in which real interest rates affect the direction of creative destruction through changes in financial intermediaries' portfolio allocation.
 Faced with regulatory or financial constraints that limit the size of their balance sheets, intermediaries evaluate new investment opportunities against the going-concern value of their legacy investments.
 Low real rates decrease the opportunity cost of continuing low-return projects and slow down the reallocation of capital towards high-productivity investments.
 A long-run decline in real rates has a hump-shaped effect on growth: When real rates are initially high, there is too much reallocation.
 Falling rates are expansionary.
 When real rates are already low, there is not enough reallocation and a further decrease depresses growth.
 Sustained downward pressure on real rates gives rise to a boom-bust cycle.
 Policies that encourage reallocation, such as tax deductions on unrealised losses, foster growth.

-Pension fund activity in private markets: 30 years of evidence from the UK
+Pension fund investment in private markets: 30 years of evidence from the UK

 This paper analyses the investment activity and performance of pension schemes in private equity markets.
 Using a new data set on the historical asset allocation and returns of British Local Government Pension Schemes (LGPS), I document three trends: (i) there has been a steady increase in private market exposure since the pension reforms of 2004; (ii) pension schemes with historically low portfolio returns have shifted a larger fraction of their capital towards private markets; and (iii) these schemes subsequently did not outperform common public equity benchmarks.